 -

-Frame/legs: engineered wood + plywood; engineered wood legs with oak veneer; leg height 5.1"
+Frame and legs: engineered wood and plywood frame; engineered wood legs with oak veneer; leg height 5.1"

 -